You run afoul of California’s criminal fraud laws anytime you use deception or deceit to:

 - inflating the price of a claim, or

 - setting fire to your vehicle and reporting it stolen.

 Doctors, pharmacists, medical equipment suppliers and hospital employees are just some of the players that may be involved in violating California’s health care insurance fraud laws.
 Examples of these types of violations include (but are not limited to):

 - charging for medical services that were not provided,

 - engaging in doctor shopping or prescription fraud by securing multiple prescriptions for the same drug, and/or

 - double billing or over-billing for services rendered.

-Most acts that violate California’s Medi-Cal insurance fraud laws are simultaneously violations of California health care fraud.
-For example, a doctor who bills Medi-Cal (California’s health insurance program for low income people) for services he/she did not perform, commits Medi-Cal fraud as well as the more generic crime of health care fraud.
+Most acts that violate California’s Medi-Cal insurance fraud laws are simultaneously violations of health care fraud.
+For example, a doctor who bills Medi-Cal (the state health insurance program for low income people) for services he/she did not perform, commits Medi-Cal fraud as well as the more generic crime of health care fraud.

 California’s unemployment insurance fraud laws prohibit intentional attempts to increase, reduce or deny an unemployment insurance benefit.
 Examples include (but are not limited to):